Severson-Group/AMDC-Firmware/docs/Installing-Xilinx-Tools.md

 *This tutorial will assume you are installing Vivado locally on your personal **Windows** PC.*

-Ensure you have no Xilinx tools previously installed.
+Ensure you have no Xilinx tools previously installed on your PC (i.e. make sure you don't have `C:\Xilinx` folder).
+If you do, uninstall them now.

 ### Downloading installation executable